-So there you are, sitting in an interview for your dream job when the unthinkable happens – you’re pretty sure the interviewer has just asked you a question that’s illegal.
+So there you are, sitting in an interview for your dream job when the unthinkable happens – you’re pretty sure the interviewer has just asked you an illegal interview question.

 Now the interviewer may just be unaware that this particular question is unlawful, or they might be disregarding the fact that it’s illegal and hoping you won’t notice – but either way you need to know in advance how to deal with the situation professionally without forfeiting the job opportunity.